 "Spatial Studies" is a book series covering the techniques of snare drum, two mallet xylophone, accessories and more.
 The main themes covered are relaxation, efficiency in movement, and turning all the techniques learned into second nature, or merely a reaction.
 My hope is that this series helps people gain more physical awareness in their playing, and find ease in technical execution and acquisition.
+By pre-ordering before September 1st, individuals will receive an autographed and personalized copy as well as a free online lesson.
+For schools or studios who order 7 or more books, they will receive a free online masterclass.
 Below is a preview of what's to come.
 Hope you enjoy!

 who is it for?

 This series is for all levels and genres of players, as well as educators.
 I wanted this book to be accessible to beginners, as well as to challenge and intrigue more experienced players, from the first exercise to the last.
 The exercises and musical examples are organized by difficulty as well, so that the user can gauge their progress fairly easily.
 It also reads like a type of workbook that an educator can use, with text explaining the different sections of music in great detail, picture examples, and a recommended method of dissecting or assigning each musical section's exercise.
 I wanted everyone to be able to use this series, particularly these snare drum methods.